spryker/spryker-docs/docs/pbc/all/carrier-management/202311.0/unified-commerce/shipment-service-points-feature-overview.md

 template: concept-topic-template
 ---

 This feature lets you assign service types to delivery types.
-For more information about service and delivery types, see [Service Points feature overview](/docs/pbc/all/service-point-management/{{page.version}}/unified-commerce/service-points-feature-overview.html).
+Service and delivery types are used by service points.
+For more information about service service points, see [Service Points feature overview](/docs/pbc/all/service-point-management/{{page.version}}/unified-commerce/service-points-feature-overview.html).

 ## Related Business User documents